Joint Task Offloading and Resource Allocation for IoT Edge Computing with Sequential Task Dependency: System Model and Problem Formulation

 \subsection{Computation Model}

-In terms of computation, it is composed of local computation both at the mobile device and edge server.
-Suppose the computation capability (which is also called CPU frequency) of the mobile device is $f_l \in [0, f_{\max}]$. {Then the running power of the mobile device CPU is $k_0 f_l^3$ where $k_0$ is a physical parameter depending on the CPU's architecture according to \cite{BurdProcessor,6846368}.
-Hence to complete a computation task with the computation amount being $l$, the time consumed is $l/f_l$ and the consumed energy is $k_0 f_l^2 l$.} { To save energy consumption of {the} mobile device considering that it is energy sensitive and its running power is largely determined by CPU frequency, $f_l$ is assumed to be adjustable over disjoint sub-tasks. } For sub-task $i \in \mathcal{N}$, suppose the associated CPU frequency is $f_i$, then to complete a sub-task, say $\phi_i$, the associated time consumption would be
+In terms of computation, it is composed of local computation both at the IoT device and edge server.
+Suppose the computation capability (which is also called CPU frequency) of the IoT device is $f_l \in [0, f_{\max}]$. {Then the running power of the IoT device CPU is $k_0 f_l^3$ where $k_0$ is a physical parameter depending on the CPU's architecture according to \cite{BurdProcessor,6846368}.
+Hence to complete a computation task with the computation amount being $l$, the time consumed is $l/f_l$ and the consumed energy is $k_0 f_l^2 l$.} { To save energy consumption of {the} IoT device considering that it is energy sensitive and its running power is largely determined by CPU frequency, $f_l$ is assumed to be adjustable over disjoint sub-tasks. } For sub-task $i \in \mathcal{N}$, suppose the associated CPU frequency is $f_i$, then to complete a sub-task, say $\phi_i$, the associated time consumption would be